 It is critical that you are able to attend both sessions consistently.
 Establishing a solid relationship with the Sherman students is extremely important, and you must be there for that relationship to develop.
 Attendance is 50 percent of your grade.

-Envir St 600 Section 003: Ecology and Conservation with Native Nations in Wisconsin
+Envir St 600 Section 003: Soils and the Environment

 Dorothy Lsoto and Aleia McCord